fleigm/TransitRouter/README.md

 - osm file for Baden-Württemberg: [download](http://download.geofabrik.de/europe/germany/baden-wuerttemberg-latest.osm.pbf)
 - GTFS Feed Stuttgart: [download](https://www.openvvs.de/dataset/e66f03e4-79f2-41d0-90f1-166ca609e491/resource/bfbb59c7-767c-4bca-bbb2-d8d32a3e0378/download/vvs_gtfs.zip)

-The test currently require the osm file of Baden-Württemberg.
-This will be (hopefully) changed in the future.
+The tests currently require the osm file of Baden-Württemberg.
+This will (hopefully) change in the near future.
+At the moment the app is not very well tested (shame on me)

 ## Development
-run `.\mvnw clean quarkus:dev` to start the quarkus backend.
+run `./mvnw clean quarkus:dev` to start the quarkus backend.
 The API is available via localhost:8080

 run `npm run hot` inside the frontend module to.
 You can visit the site via localhost:9000 Inside *frontend/src/Config.js* set *apiEndpoint* to http://localhost:8080